Table of Contents

 Granted, not all sellers will be consistent with the requests.
 Since the blogs they’ll approach depend on the topic of their client sites, it depends on how many will come to you over a period of time.

-That’s why it’s important to make your blog much more appealing to link sellers.
+That’s why making your blog much more appealing to link sellers is important.

 On top of publishing killer blog posts your audience loves to read, you should consider building links yourselves.